BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_6_Creating_QR_Codes_for_Addresses.md

 ## Encode Addresses with qrencode

 One of the most common uses of QR Coins in Bitcoin is to encode addresses.
-This is as simple as outputting your `getnewaddress` command to `qrencode` and then outputting (`-o`) that to a file:
+This can be as simple as outputting your `getnewaddress` command to `qrencode` and then outputting (`-o`) that to a file:
 ```
 $ bitcoin-cli getnewaddress | qrencode -o newaddress.jpg
 $ ls -la newaddress.jpg